apalache-mc/apalache/docs/src/tutorials/randomized.md

 are reachable via at most 10 steps*.

-As we discussed in [Section 4.9](#how-many), we have to check about 7776 symbolic runs, to get a high probability of exploring of all executions:
+As we discussed in [Section 4.9](#how-many), we have to check about 7776 symbolic runs, to get a high probability of exploring all executions:

 ```sh
 apalache-mc simulate --length=10 --max-run=7776 \